DataScienceRetreat/IPaLot/README.md

 based on the [implementation](https://jaromiru.com/2017/03/26/lets-make-an-a3c-implementation/) by Jaromír Janisch avalaible [here](https://github.com/jaara/AI-blog/blob/master/CartPole-A3C.py).
-A pretraining program, based on an A\* search, is also included: it finds optimal paths to/from parking spots for a car, and uses the accumulated experience to train the same neural network used in the main program,
+A pretraining program, based on an A\* search, is also included: it finds optimal paths to/from parking spots for a car, and uses the accumulated experience to train the same neural network used in the main program.

 #### Installing (conda virtual environment)